xperimex/xperimex.github.io/_posts/2023-07-02-intro-logic.md

 **Compactness Theorem:** If every finite subset of a set of sentences $\Gamma$ is satisfiable, then the whole set $\Gamma$ is satisfiable.

-We've considered finite sets of sentences a lot already (as that's what proofs required of us), and the Compactness Theorem trivially holds since if $\Gamma$ is finite, then $\Gamma \subseteq \Gamma$ is a finite subset of itself.
+We've considered finite sets of sentences a lot already (as that's what proofs required of us), and the Compactness Theorem trivially holds for them since if $\Gamma$ is finite, then $\Gamma \subseteq \Gamma$ is a finite subset of itself.
 But for infinite sets of sentences, it's entirely clear when they are satisfiable or not.

 The contrapositive gives us the equivalent formulation: